LautaroGonzalez7/chessboardjs-vue3/README.md

-# Chessboardjs-Vue
+# Chessboardjs-Vuee

-Fork from [chessboardjs](https://github.com/oakmac/chessboardjs) that makes the module  work with Vue and Webpack
+Fork from [chessboardjs-vue](https://github.com/technoo0/chessboardjs-vue) that makes the module work with Vue3

 Please see chessboardjs.com for documentation and examples.